 Husk’s cocktail offerings are incredibly unique as well.
 The “Turn the Page” with vodka, hibiscus, vanilla and page mandarin orange is refreshing.

-TIP: If you aren’t able to secure a reservation at Husk, pop into “The Bar at Husk,” located right next door in a beautifully restored kitchen house.
+TOP TIP: If you aren’t able to secure a reservation at Husk, pop into “The Bar at Husk,” located right next door in a beautifully restored kitchen house.

 Interestingly, mid 19th century Charleston kitchens were in a detached building outside the main house to minimize potential fire damage.